fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 Note: assignTaxonomy implements the RDP Naive Bayesian Classifier algorithm described in Wang et al. Applied and Environmental Microbiology 2007, with kmer size 8 and 100 bootstrap replicates.
 For 16S we use two steps to do species-level assignment.
-For ITS, use the below section, which does it all at once, but take the species IDs with a grain of salt.
+For ITS/trnL, use the below sections, which does it all at once, but take the species IDs with a grain of salt.

 #### 16S